joelagnel/adeb/BCC.md

 processor architecture.
 For other architectures, use the --arch option.
 For example for x86_64 architecture, run:
 ```
-adeb prepare --arch amd64 --build --bcc --kernelsrc /path/to/kernel-source/
+adeb prepare --arch amd64 --build --bcc
 ```
 Note: The --download option ignores the --arch flag.
 This is because we only provide pre-built filesystems for ARM64 at the moment.
-Note: If you pass --arch, you have to pass --build, because prebuilt filesystems are not available for non-arm64 devices.
+Note: For arch other than 64-bit ARM, you have to pass --build, because prebuilt filesystems are not available for other non-ARM64 architectures at the moment.

 Common Issues
 -------------